-• Owes rent or other amounts to this or any other OHA or owner in connection with any assisted housing program
+• Owes rent or other amounts to this or any other PHA or owner in connection with any assisted housing program

-If determined during the verification process that any member of the applicant's family owes a debt to any OHA, the applicant will be given 30 days to repay the debt in full unless OHA to which the debt is owed, authorizes a longer repayment period.
+If determined during the verification process that any member of the applicant's family owes a debt to any PHA, the applicant will be given 30 days to repay the debt in full unless the PHA to which the debt is owed authorizes a longer repayment period.
 OHA may continue verification of an applicant's eligibility, but will not allow the applicant to lease an available unit until the debt has been repaid in full and the applicant determined to be eligible for leasing.
-The applicant's assistance will be denied if the applicant fails to repay the debt in full before the 30-day period expires (or an extended period up to 90 days authorized by the debt owed OHA and OHA),
+The applicant's assistance will be denied if the applicant fails to repay the debt in full before the 30-day period expires (or an extended period up to 90 days authorized by the debt owed to the PHA and OHA).